Gravitomagnetic induction in the field of a gravitational wave: Discussion and conclusions

 Actually, it is important to point out that the response of an interferometer depends on two different contributions: besides the geometric displacements of the two mirrors, there is the photons time delay \cite{fortiniortolan91,fortiniortolan92}; the latter contribution is generally negligible with respect to space displacements, however it should be relevant for an analysis at second order in the distance parameter such as the one discussed in this paper.
 A comprehensive study of the interferometric response using the gravitoelectromagnetic formalism will be object of future works.

 Besides providing a tool for accurate evaluation of the effect of GW, our results could be relevant also to test theories of gravity alternative to GR.
 In fact, in these theories there are longitudinal effects in gravitational radiation due, for instance, to massive modes, scalar fields or to a richer geometric structure (see e.g. \citet{capozziello1,capozziello2,corda1,corda2}).
-The possible detection of these effects will be an important test for these theories: but this could be possible only if existing GR effects are accurately modelled and taken into account.
+The possible detection of these effects will be an important test for these theories: but this could be possible only if existing GR effects are accurately modelled and taken into account. {In particular, in connection with the emission of GW, \citet{Capozziello:2008dv} showed that the gravitomagnetic corrections on orbital motions may be significant in tight binary systems, such as neutron stars or black holes, thus producing peculiar signatures in the GW emission process (see e.g. \citet{Capozziello:2009eu}).
+In addition, gravitomagnetic corrections can be an important tool to constrain the physical properties of astrophysical bodies and investigating the spacetime metric, since they impact on several observables, such as the orbital periods \cite{Iorio:2014yga} or the light bending angle \cite{Ono:2017pie}.}